rt23456p/Program-Blog/README.md

-I will update this blog probaly x+x^2 times a week?(X is a unknown interger!)
+I will update this blog probaly x+x^2 times a week?(X is an unknown interger!)